bitrise-io/devcenter/_articles/reviews/stack-update-and-removal-policy.md

 * We keep the latest patch version of every minor Xcode version as long as that Xcode version is the latest major version.
 * In addition, we keep the very last minor+patch version of the previous two major Xcode versions

-{% include message_box.html type="example" title="Example for" content=" When the latest Xcode version was 8.3.3 we kept:
+{% include message_box.html type="example" title="An Xcode example" content=" When the latest Xcode version was 8.3.3 we kept:

 All the latest patch releases for every minor version of Xcode 8: